SmartyGrasshopper/JC_GameOfLife/Readme.txt

 - Project restarted and completed: 13/12/2021

   UNCLASSIFIED INFO
-  Demo available youtube at this link : https://youtu.be/aybU-iMjThA
+  Demo available on youtube at this link : https://youtu.be/aybU-iMjThA